primus/primus/README.md

 ### Versioning

 All `0.x.x` releases should be considered unstable and not ready for production.
-The version number is layed out as: `major.minor.patch` and tries to follow semver as closely as possible but this is how we use our version numbering:
+The version number is laid out as: `major.minor.patch` and tries to follow semver as closely as possible but this is how we use our version numbering:

 <dl>